shoodidagen/linuxgsm-sf/README.md

 Satisfactory can be run on LinuxGSM.
 This is also easy via Docker containers.

+The following assumes you have at least the following prereq
+- Ubuntu 24.02
+- Docker 27.2.0

 ## Install instructions

 You need the following files in the following structure on your Linux Ubuntu OS.
+These files are available to download via this Git page.
 ```bash
 /linuxgsm-sf/
 │── Dockerfile